Design Principles

 Class names should be intuitive and self-explanatory to make it easy to implement without even reading the documentation.

-When naming classes we should consider RTL, LTR and BTT languages.
+When naming classes we should consider right-to-left (RTL), left-to-right (LTR) and top-to-bottom (TTB) languages.
 Class names should not use direction names (top, bottom, right, left, vertical, horizontal etc.).
-Direction free names like "start & end" are preferred.
+Direction-free names like "start" & "end" are preferred.

 # CSS Customization

-Relying on CSS, the framework should be easy to customize using CSS selector.
+Relying on CSS, the framework should be easy to customize using CSS selectors.
 Developers should have the option to target every element and customize it.

 # No JavaScript

 The core project should not use JS.
 If it cannot be done using CSS, it won't be part of the framework.
-Saying that, end users can add their own "plugins" using JS.
+Saying that, end users can add their own "JS Plugins".

 # Learn from the Community

-We are highly encourage our users to customize their charts and share new methods, innovative techniques and advance use cases with the community.
+We highly encourage our users to customize their charts and share them with the community along with new methods, innovative techniques and advanced use cases.